 - 4 red chilis, seeds removed (or not, if you dare), chopped

 - ~2" piece of ginger, peeled and minced

 - ¼ c. lemon juice (about 1 large lemon) or red wine vinegar

 - Soak the chickpeas overnight, or for 1 hour using this quick soak method.
 Cover with plenty of water as they will nearly double in size.

-- Drain and rinse the chickpeas and add to a large saucepan with the 5 cups of water.
+- Drain and rinse the chickpeas and add them to the pot along with the 5 cups of water.
 Bring to a boil and then reduce to medium heat.
 Partially cover the pot.
 Continue to stir occasionally, and cook until the chickpeas are tender, about 40 minutes.

 - Add the spices to a blender along with the rest of the curry paste ingredients.
 Puree until a smooth paste is formed.

-- Once the chickpeas are almost cooked through, stir the curry paste and diced tomato into the pot with the chickpeas, and cover again.
+- Once the chickpeas are almost cooked through, stir the curry paste and diced tomato into the pot.
 Continue cooking at medium heat, partially covered, and stirring occasionally.
 Add ½ cup more water if it starts to dry out.
 Cook until chickpeas and potatoes are fully cooked through, and the tomatoes have broken down, about 20-30 more minutes.

 - Add more salt to taste, and cayenne pepper if you want it spicier.
-Serve topped with fresh cilantro, over rice (pictured is quick-cooking brown basmati from Trader Joe's) or with other accompaniments of choice.
+Serve topped with fresh cilantro, over rice (pictured is brown basmati rice) or with other accompaniments of choice.

 Enjoy this curry?
 Try some of my other Indian-inspired recipes: